Hopding/pdf-lib/README.md

   color: rgb(0, 0.53, 0.71),
 })

-// Draw a box around the text
+// Draw a box around the string of text page.drawRectangle({
-page.drawRectangle({
   x: 40,
   y: 450,